How do I use MasteryPaths in course modules?

 Add Course Modules

 The MasteryPath process currently only originates from the course Modules page.
-Before a user creates conditional assignments, all course assignments and pages should be developed and added to Modules as module items.
+Before you can designate source assignments and conditional items for a MasteryPath, all course assignments and pages should be developed and added to Modules as module items.
 MasteryPaths can be created from module structures in existing courses or new course content.

-Indenting module items can be used to help organize the modules structure and visually show which items should be part of a MasteryPath.
+Indenting module items can be used to help organize the module's structure and visually show which items should be conditional items in a MasteryPath.

 Allow Page Content

-Because content pages do not require grading, content pages cannot be the source of a MasteryPath and can only be added to an assignment as conditional content.
-However, a page must be allowed for MasteryPaths before it can be added to a conditional path.
+Because content pages do not require grading, content pages cannot be used as source content and can only be added to a MasteryPath as conditional content.
+However, a page must be allowed for MasteryPaths before it can be added as a conditional item.

 Add Conditional Items

-MasteryPaths items should be created from assignment assigned to everyone, such as a pre-test or an introductory assignment.
+A MasteryPath originates from an assignment assigned to everyone, such as a pre-test or an introductory assignment.